CHARLES BRETT

 Charles Brett made his first recording, of Purcell verse anthems, with the choir of St John’s College, Cambridge under George Guest, in 1964.
 This was followed by more than sixty solo appearances on disc.
 Notable among these are several revelatory recordings of Early Music with the legendary David Munrow, Purcell’s Fairy Queen with Benjamin Britten, Handel’s Messiah (Diapason d’or), and Dixit Dominus (Grand prix du disque), and Bach’s Magnificat (The Gramophone Recommendation) all with Sir John Eliot Gardiner, Bach Cantatas and Mass in B minor (Choc du Monde de la Musique) with Philippe Herreweghe, and Handel’s Rinaldo with Jean-Claude Malgoire.
 With King’s College choir he recorded Blow’s Coronation Anthems under Sir David Willcocks, and the Monteverdi Vespers and Charpentier Te Deum under Sir Philip Ledger.
 He also recorded contemporary works, such as Robin Holloway’s Sea Surface Full of Clouds and Geoffrey Burgon’s Canciones del Alma, both with Richard Hickox.
 Other recordings include his acclaimed interpretation of Vivaldi’s Stabat Mater and Nisi Dominus (9 du Répertoire) and Blow’s great Ode on the Death of Mr Henry Purcell.

 Charles Brett founded The Amaryllis Consort in 1983.
 Initially its members were all distinguished soloists, who shared a passion for the subtleties of consort singing, with its special demands on technique and musicianship.
 After its London debut that year it appeared throughout the UK and in many European countries, including France, Spain, Germany, Switzerland, Italy and Portugal.
 It also toured Mexico and Central America several times.
-Through its concert work, broadcasts and recordings it established itself as one of Europe’s leading vocal ensembles.
+Through its concert work, broadcasts and recordings the Amaryllis established itself as one of Europe’s leading vocal ensembles.
 Its CD of Italian Madrigals received special praise from The Gramophone, which described it as 'the best comprehensive survey of the Italian Madrigal on the market'.
 Its anthology of English Madrigals was also highly acclaimed, and its Demantius disc received the 'Evénement du mois' award from Compact Disc Magazine.

 [1] The New Grove, Dictionary of Music & Musicians | Photos (from top): 1.Gerald Place - 2.
 Garas Kalman - 3.
 Unknown